Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 CaseCustomer support ticketReplaces email-based support

-Case RoutingSkill-based, queue-based, manualWithout it, support doesn't scale
+Case RoutingSkill-based, queue-based, manualWithout it, support does not scale

 KnowledgeInternal + public articlesPowers self-service deflection + agent answers